of Dundee, Angus, Scotland.

 The following interesting account is

-promised the “Hill Dhoras” 100 rupees if they could show me a tiger.
-They
+villages, and promised the “Hill Dhoras” 100 rupees if they could show me a

-the jungles all day and found any amount of tracks of tiger quite recent.
+through the jungles all day and found any amount of tracks of tiger quite

 On returning home found “khubber”

-saw I meant work, and, having made a screen of bushes, I and three of their
+down as they saw I meant work, and, having made a screen of bushes, I and three

-best men sat there all day, hoping the tiger would come about sunset, but he
+of their best men sat there all day, hoping the tiger would come about sunset,

 I have made inquiries about the tigers

-accurately represent the loss of life, as many persons have been missed and
+this does not accurately represent the loss of life, as many persons have been

-nothing further heard of them, and in out-of-the-way villages far away into the
+missed and nothing further heard of them, and in out-of-the-way villages far

-hills, I doubt if people trouble themselves to report such things.
-The mischief
+away into the hills, I doubt if people trouble themselves to report such

-splendid grass and old fields lying uncultivated.
-Asking the question why these
+bearing splendid grass and old fields lying uncultivated.
+Asking the question

 brought under cultivation the hillmen said “Pedda Pulli bhaiyam chata”, and